3 Days in Barcelona Cost – A Comprehensive Guide

 Sagrada Familia

-Tickets for Gaudí’s iconic masterpiece, the Sagrada Familia, cost around €20-€30 per person, depending on whether you want to visit the towers or have an audio guide.
-It’s recommended to book tickets online in advance to avoid long queues.
+The ticket to Gaudí’s iconic Sagrada Familia costs around €20-€30 per person to visit the towers or to have an audio guide.
+It is better to book in advance tickets online to avoid large queues.

 Park Güell

-Exploring Park Güell, another Gaudí creation, costs approximately €10-€15 per person.
-Note that access to the monumental zone requires a timed entry ticket, which should be purchased beforehand.
+Visiting Park Güell, the second Gaudí landmark, another park which costs around €10-€15 Euros per person.
+Note, that access to the monumental area costs timed entry ticket, which should be bought in advance.

 Other Attractions